Robinhood vs. Stash

 Robinhood is not designed for retirement planning.
 While you can invest in individual taxable accounts, there aren’t any options for IRAs or even investing in mutual funds.

 However, Stash does allow you to set up multiple accounts, including traditional and Roth IRAs.
-While there are no mutual funds, you can use Stash to automatically fund your accounts based on shares you purchase in ETFs or stocks.
+While there are no mutual funds, you can use Stash to automatically fund your accounts with shares of ETFs or stocks.
 For the novice investor trying to save for retirement, Stash offers better tools and investing options than Robinhood.

-Stash is meant to be a mobile investing app for beginners that automatically invests based on your preferences.
-While this is easy to use and builds money over time, you can turn this off and place orders in fractional shares.
+Stash is meant to be a mobile investing app for beginners with automatic investing tools.
+While this is easy to use and builds money over time, you can turn this off and invest on your own.

 However, the platform is not like any other brokerage, and you can’t place traditional market orders or complex orders.
-The most you can do is select the fractional ETFs and shares that you want to purchase manually.
+The most you can do is select the fractional ETFs and shares that you want to invest in.

 Does Stash Offer 24/7 Customer Support?

 No, but Stash does offer more than Robinhood.
 You can call their offices Monday through Friday, from 8:30 AM to 6:30 PM ET.
-They also are open Saturday and Sunday, from 11:00 AM to 5:00 PM.
 Email support is also available.

 Robinhood only provides email support.